Tamales are not hard. They are just labor intensive. Grab a few friends so it can go faster.

 Or, you can freeze the second batch.
 Unless your family is hungry.
 My family’s motto: “Leave no tamal behind.” lol.

 Don’t have an instant pot?
-Try the original Red Pork Tamales recipe made in a steamer.
+Try the original Tamales Rojos recipe made in a steamer.

 - For the Pork Filling: